Posted by Nicoletta ()

 The people here are extremely nice, though.
 My neighbours, particularly, are so nice!
 Where I live, they are very friendly and even find funny my obsession with the swing!
 But still in Oman people are even friendlier, everyone is so warm and close!
 Also, everyone is so much more respectful.
 I miss the people from my country.

 Living in Malta really changed me.
 Growing up in a European context or in an Arab country is really very different.
 Back in Oman when you are studying your family already tries to make you think about getting married.
-But once you get here you contact with a different reality and you start thinking that getting married at a young age is not a good thing, you need to enjoy life first.
-That is what I am doing now, and my family does not pressure me anymore.
+But once you get here you contact with a different reality and you start thinking that you can get married a little later, you need to enjoy life first.

 In fact, my family was always extremely supportive of the idea of me moving abroad and encouraged me to further my education.
 We all cried when I got my scholarship.
 My mom did not even let me question whether I was coming, she insisted that she wanted me to have the best future possible.
-Finishing my studies is the priority to all of us, not marriage.
+Finishing my studies is the priority to all of us.

 I lived in Malta for four years now, I have one year left here.
 When I am done with my studies I want to go back to my country.
 I cannot stay in Malta because my mom wants me close to her.